-“What are the relevant strategies for smart coordinated charging that need to be adopted in different scenarios and conditions in India?” – The answer to this question will be provided through a detailed study, that will be released during the virtual event on November 30, 2021, 15:30-17:30 (IST)/ 11:00-13:00 (CET).
+“What are the relevant strategies for smart coordinated charging that need to be adopted in different scenarios and conditions in India?” – The answer to this question will be provided through a detailed study, released on November 30, 2021.

 The report “Simulation-based study to evaluate the effects of E-mobility smart charging strategies” focuses on EV smart charging strategies and approaches, related policy and regulatory measures, technical aspects, grid integration of EVs, and the way forward for smooth EV adaption in the Indian EV ecosystem.

 The following key aspects are focussed in the new report:

 The report uses real data to develop models of distribution feeders in India, implement algorithms for charging and coordination using a robust open-source simulation environment.